ks905383/xagg/docs/source/intro.rst

 If you'd like to go the extra mile and help us fix the bug, feel free to `contribute a pull request <https://github.com/ks905383/xagg/pulls>`_!
 We ask that any PR:
 - Follows a standard development workflow, like `this <https://docs.xarray.dev/en/stable/contributing.html#development-workflow>`_ one.
 - If fixing a bug, `includes unit tests <https://stackoverflow.com/questions/3258733/new-to-unit-testing-how-to-write-great-tests>`_ that fail when confronted with the original bug.
-GitHub Actions are set up to automatically run all tests in `xagg/tests/` upon a push.
+GitHub Actions are set up to automatically run all tests in ``xagg/tests/`` upon a push.

-If there's a feature that you'd like `xagg` to have, please start a Discussion in the [GitHub Discussions](https://github.com/ks905383/xagg/discussions) forum, or implement it yourself in a pull request.
+If there's a feature that you'd like :py:mod:`xagg` to have, please start a Discussion in the `GitHub Discussions <https://github.com/ks905383/xagg/discussions>`_ forum, or implement it yourself in a pull request.

-For more information on contributing in general, the `contribution guidelines <https://docs.xarray.dev/en/stable/contributing.html>`_ to the `xarray` package are a great starting point (not everything will be directly relevant to `xagg`, but much of this guide is generally relevant!).
+For more information on contributing in general, the `contribution guidelines <https://docs.xarray.dev/en/stable/contributing.html>`_ to the :py:mod:`xarray` package are a great starting point (not everything will be directly relevant to :py:mod:`xagg`, but much of this guide is generally relevant!).

 Use cases